-The Foundation holds assets, primarily reported as investments, for The Florida State University Alumni Association, Inc. The funds held on their behalf are reported as agency liabilities.
-The fair value of these investments as of June 30, 2014 and 2013 is \$417,132 and \$372,087, respectively.
+The Foundation holds assets, primarily reported as investments, for The Florida State University Alumni Association, Inc. and the Florida Medical Practice Plan.
+The funds held on their behalf are reported as agency liabilities.
+The fair value of these investments as of June 30, 2015 and 2014 is \$1,161,800 and \$417,132, respectively.